kr-colab/diploSHIC/README.md

 network.

 ### predict mode
-Once a classifier has been trained, one uses the predict mode of `diploSHIC.py` to classify empirical data.
+Once a classifier has been trained, one uses the predict mode of `diploSHIC` to classify empirical data.
 Here is the help statement
 ```
-$ python diploSHIC.py predict -h
+$ diploSHIC predict -h
-usage: diploSHIC.py predict [-h] [--numSubWins NUMSUBWINS]
+usage: diploSHIC predict [-h] [--numSubWins NUMSUBWINS]
                             modelStructure modelWeights predictFile
                             predictFileOutput